v-iashin/CS231n/README.md

 My solutions to the assignments to the state-of-the-art course CS231n "Convolutional Neural Networks for Visual Recognition".
 It was hard, but it is cool.

 ## Framework
 During the course, there was a choice between two frameworks: **TensorFlow** and **PyTorch**.
 I decided to follow the **TensorFlow** track.
 Therefore no solution is provided for PyTorch.
-However, the might occur somewhere in the future.
+However, it might occur someday in the future.

 ## Content of the Assignments (Spring 2017)
-There were three assignments during the Spring 2017 version of the course that I have completed.
+There were three assignments during the Spring 2017 version of the course.
+They all are completed.

 1. [[Assignment #1]](http://cs231n.github.io/assignments2017/assignment1/)
 - understand the basic **Image Classification pipeline** and the data-driven approach (train/predict stages)